-Migraine headaches typically strike in four stages, though these stages may be more noticeable for some patients and less for others.
+Migraines typically strike in four stages, though these stages may be more noticeable for some patients and less for others.

 The prodrome phase starts one or two days before the migraine itself, and signals that a migraine is coming.
-According to the Mayo Clinic, the changes can be subtle and include things like depression, neck stiffness, food cravings, constipation or diarrhea.
+According to the Mayo Clinic, the changes can be subtle and include things like Depression, neck stiffness, food cravings, constipation or diarrhea.

 The second phase is called aura, and includes visual or sensory disturbances.
 Not everyone with migraines experiences this phase.
 Aura can include seeing bright spots, vision loss, speech issues, or a “pins and needles” sensation.

-The symptoms include a pulsating pain, sensitivity to light and sounds, vomiting, blurred vision, lightheadedness and a pain in one side of the head.
+The symptoms include a pulsating pain, sensitivity to light and sounds, vomiting, blurred vision, lightheadedness, and a pain in one side of the head.

 After the attack itself, there may be a postdrome phase during which the patient feels drained from the experience.

 When a migraine is present in a child, it can express itself in slightly different ways and with different rates.

 For example, while women are more likely to have migraines as adults, boys are more likely to be affected by headache troubles as children.

 According to XX migraine UK, nausea, vomiting and abdominal pain are more common among children suffering from migraines than adults.
 However, these attacks are usually shorter than those of adults, and usually last between one and two hours.